September 10 2020 – Mike Yarbrough

 When Does Handfasting Take Place?

-If you choose handfasting as your main wedding ceremony, then it can take place after the rings are exchanged, at which time the hands remain bound for the duration of the ceremony.
+If you choose handfasting as your main wedding ceremony, it can take place after the rings are exchanged, during which time the hands are tied for the duration of the ceremony.
 Some couples also choose to incorporate handfasting as a small part of their overall wedding, in which case it can happen either before or after the exchange of vows.
 Really, it's up to you!

 Why Choose a Handfasting Ceremony?